ChilliCream/hotchocolate-docs/docs/stitching.md

 With just that and no further code needed we have specified how the GraphQL stitching engine shall rewrite our schema.

-Let us disect the above GraphQL SDL in order to understand what it does.
+Let us dissect the above GraphQL SDL in order to understand what it does.

 First, let us have a look at the `Query` extension.
 We declared a field like we would do with the schema-first approach.
 After that we annotated the field with the `delegate` directive.
 The `delegate` directive basically works like a middleware that delegates calls to to a remote schema.